facebookresearch/Geographic_Generalization/README.md

 To record the current environment: `pip freeze --exclude-editable > requirements.txt`

+## Structure & Goals
+These evaluation experiments are structured into two main components / stages:
+1) Measuring model **properties**
+2) Evaluating the model on **tasks**

+Here, we use **property** to define a quantifiable measure of the model itself that is not *directly* benefitial.
+For example, a model's disentanglement or equivariance are properties because they are measures of the model itself, and are only meaningful through their impact on downstream tasks.

+Conversely, we use **tasks** to describe a model's downstream behavior - a benefit we're looking for the model to have.
+Examples here are fairness, OOD / adversarial robustness, generalization, etc.

+Broadly, the goal is to build an empirical understanding betweeen what we can measure about a vision model in isolation, and the behaviors we're hoping to see when the model interacts with the world.

+## Running an Evaluation
+To run an evaluation on a model: `python evaluate.py`

+To run an evaluation over several models, use a sweep: `sh sweeps/basic_interplay_experiment.sh`

+## Customization
+#### To change which properties are measured:
+- Alter the list of properties in `config/property_group/base`
+- OR create a new property group (make a new config file, ex: `config/property_group/base2`, and specify it in `evaluate_defaults.yaml`

+#### To change which tasks are evaluated:
+- Alter the list of tasks in `config/task_group/base`
+- OR create a new task group (make a new config file, ex: `config/task_group/base2`, and specify it in `evaluate_defaults.yaml`

+#### To change which model(s) are used:
+- For non-sweep experiments, change the model in `evaluate_defaults.yaml`.
+You can find supported models in `config/models/`
+- For sweeps: change the models list in your sweep file directly, e.g. in `sh sweeps/basic_interplay_experiment.sh`

+## Extension
+#### To add a new property:
+1) Add a config object to the property library found in `config/property_library/all.yaml` under the appropriate subsection
+2) Add the property name to the desired property_group (e.g. change 'properties' in `config/property_group/base.yaml` to include the new property)
+3) Add a python class for a new property in `properties/<category>.py` (e.g. `properties/equivariance.py`), inheriting the `Property` class.

+#### To add a new task:
+1) Add a config object to the task library found in `config/task_library/all.yaml` under the appropriate subsection
+2) Add the task name to the desired task_group (e.g. change 'properties' in `config/task_group/base.yaml` to include the new task)
+3) Add a python class for a new task in `tasks/<category>.py` (e.g. `tasks/fairness.py`), inheriting the `Task` class.

+#### To add a new model:
+1) Add a config yaml file in `config/models/<new_model>.yaml` with a 'model_name' and a 'module' key that maps to the model target.
+2) Add the model name to either `evaluate_defaults.yaml` or the sweep to include it in your run.
+3) Add a python class for a new model in `models/<architecture_folder>/<new_model>.py` (e.g. `models/resnet/resnet.py`).
+You can either keep all the models for a given architecture in one script, or separate them out into distinct files if there's more detailed implementation.
+Just make sure your the config target matches the path you use!

 ## Testing
 To run tests (excluding slow tests): `python -m pytest tests/`